fAtsteD/reporting/README.md

 -   text-indent - indent in the beginning of line for task, type etc
 -   dictionary - dictionary with shorter version of origin or reworded (can be used in omit task):
     -   task - only use for task name
-    -   kind - only use for kind name, it has to change to alias insided
+    -   kind - only use for kind name, it has to change to alias inside
-    -   project - only use for project name, it has to change to alias insided
+    -   project - only use for project name, it has to change to alias inside
 -   reporting - settings for reporting (have different class for them):
     -   api-url - main url to the reporting api
     -   kinds - dictionary for transformation kinds inside to the reporting, all inside kind's keys can view in command line